semanticdata/wik/README.md

+> This fork is undergoing active development.
+Expect big breaking changes.

 # wik

 _A ridiculously simple personal wiki._

-Originally implemented in a single 160-line HTML file, now broken into multiple files to make it easier to learn and maintain.
+Originally implemented in a single 160-line HTML file; now broken into multiple files to make it easier to learn and maintain.

 Try it now: [semanticdata.github.io/wik](https://semanticdata.github.io/wik/)